-Lenders need you to put down a deposit simply to reduce their lending risk.
-If they lend you 100% of the purchase price then for some reason you fall into arrears and they need to take possession of the property then it only takes a small dip in house prices for them to suffer a loss (and they don’t like that).
+It appeases lenders the more deposit you put down as it reassures them you’re not a lending risk.
+If they chose to lend you 100% of the purchase price and then somehow, you weren’t able to pay it back, or fall into arrears, then they will need to take possession of the property and a small dip in house prices would mean that they will be at a loss.

-No, but if you can find 5% from your own resources then you could qualify for the Government’s Help to Buy equity loan scheme.
-This applies to new properties only.
-You put in 5% and the Government loans you up to 20% to make up a 25% deposit.
-After 5 years you need to look at paying the equity loan back possibly by way of a remortgage or from savings you have been able to make in the meantime.
+You will put forward the 5% and the Government will then loan you up to 20% to total a 25% deposit.
+5 years after this happens, you will need to start looking into repaying the equity loan back, usually in the way of a remortgage in Harrogate or is available from savings you have been able to make in the meantime.